 Whether you’re curating an epic picnic basket or packing a full suitcase of goodies to bring home, here’s where to find — and taste — the best artisan products in Sonoma.

 At the end of a long, windy road just outside downtown Petaluma sits the idyllic McEvoy Ranch, the largest organic olive oil producer in the U.S. McEvoy makes wines too, but high-quality extra virgin olive oils (EVOO) are their specialty and are 100 percent made on-site.
 Their lineup includes a Traditional Blend, a “New Oil” bottled right at harvest, and a Limited-Edition blend, in addition to flavored oils, like jalapeño and rosemary.
-Book a Public Walkabout Tour on Friday, Saturday, or Sunday morning for a walking tour of the ranch and mill, plus an olive oil tasting.
+Book a weekend morning Public Walkabout Tour for a walking tour of the ranch and mill, plus an olive oil tasting.
+Or, for a more comprehensive experience, reserve the Private Walkabout Tour for an in-depth look at the property, followed by a tasting of wine, olive oil, cheese, and charcuterie.

 Pressing its first batch in 1990, Glen Ellen‘s B.R.
 Cohn Winery was the first estate olive oil in California to be produced in over a century and thus helped launch the recent EVOO renaissance.
 The winery’s Olive Hill Estate has an olive grove of over 450 trees dating back to the mid-1800s.
-Stop in the Gourmet Shop to taste B.R.
-Cohn’s estate olive oils and barrel-aged vinegars, or book the Tastes of B.R.
-Cohn experience, featuring a selection of wines and gourmet bites made with the oils and vinegars.
+After your wine tasting, stop into the Gourmet Shop to taste B.R.
+Cohn’s estate olive oils and barrel-aged vinegars.
+Like what you taste?
+No need to stock up while there if you join the Gourmet Olive Oil Club, which includes a selection of oils and vinegars shipped to your home four times a year.

 Enjoy a truly rustic and authentic experience at Joe Matos Cheese Factory in Santa Rosa.
 Open daily, you can pull right up to their little shop and aging room on their farm and be greeted with a big chunk of their St. Jorge, a semi-soft, richly-nutty, cow’s milk cheese named for the island in the Azores that owners Joe and Mary Matos grew up on.